Contributor Guide

 return

-The XYZ trajectory format is simply a concatenation of individual XYZ files, such that one can use the load_one function to read a single frame.
-In some file formats, more complicated approaches are needed.
-In any case, one must use the yield keyword for every frame read from a file.
+The XYZ trajectory format is simply a concatenation of individual XYZ files, so you can use the load_one function to read a single frame.
+Some file formats require more complicated approaches.
+In any case, the yield keyword must be used for every frame read from a file.

 dump_many function: writing multiple IOData objects to a single file

-Also dump_many is very similar to dump_one, but just takes an iterator over multiple IOData instances as argument.
-It is expected to write all of these to a single open file object.
+Also dump_many is very similar to dump_one, but just takes an iterator over multiple IOData instances as an argument.
+It is expected to write them all to a single open file object.
 For example:

 @document_dump_many("XYZ", ['atcoords', 'atnums'], ['title'])